fictional-pancake/turbo-spork/tonyjournal.md

+###### 5/13/16
+I finished writing the freeze spell.
+It prevents unit generation, death, movement, and transferring ownership of the node.
+When we add other spells we'll also have to make sure that frozen nodes aren't targetable.
+I haven't committed the code to master yet because we don't actually have a way to do spells, which is what I'm going to do next.
+I'm not sure how we're going to do the energy node, because it won't really be like a normal node.
+It doesn't make sense to select it, own it, or cast spells on it.
+However, if we make it into something besides a node, we'll have to add some new stuff to support it.
+Overall I think it will be easier to make it into a node with some weird properties, and just automatically kill units that are sent to it.
+I don't like the idea of having to check what node someone is operating on every time they try to move units or anything, but there doesn't seem to be a great alternative.

 ###### 5/6/16
 This week we are starting to implement spells.
 We came up with a couple ideas for spells we could potentially implement, including a "turbo spork" that